Delaware Water Gap Park and Ride

 Yes, Delaware Water Gap Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Delaware Water Gap Swimming Spots is a varies - see below on Varies - see below located in NJ, near STROUDSBURG (PA).
+Delaware Water Gap Swimming Spots is a varies - see below on Varies - See Below located in New Jersey, near Stroudsburg (Pa).
 Guide to swimming in the Delaware Water Gap, NJ/PA.
 Find directions, safety tips, and details for Farview, Turtle Beach, and The Glen swimming areas.

 Camping at Worthington State Forest campground.